 When creating styles with using your own hair such as mini twists, braids or updo styles like flat twist updos with minimal upkeep.
 It is said the best way to grow your edges is too also wear your own hair.

 So using these styles mentioned above or adding some extra ones to your list can get your hair flourishing.
-At night make sure to sleep on a satin pillow case or bonnet to minmize dryness.
+At night make sure to sleep on a satin pillowcase or bonnet to minimize dryness.

 3. Wigs or Clip Ins

 Wigs are really starting to look way more real than it did before.
-I mean think about not having to pay countless amount of money to get sew ins, or not having those irritating migraines that tylenol never seems to fix and no endless patting for that itch you can’t scratch. we offer clip-ins and wigs on these pages.
+I mean think about not having to pay a countless amount of money to get sew ins, or not having those irritating migraines that Tylenol never seems to fix and no endless patting for that itch you can’t scratch. we offer clip-ins and wigs on these pages.

 You can easily have your twists in and be able to put on a wig with no issues.
 If you can let go of the comb attachments and add the poppy pins to decrease the tension on the hairline that works even better.